 The festivities begin with a special event on Sept.
 5 for press and Southern California higher education and cultural leaders.
 Soon after kickoff, Centennial activities and new initiatives will unfurl, designed to broadly explore the human experience through the interdisciplinary lens of The Huntington’s incomparable collections.
 Centennial activities confirmed as of Sept.
 4 include the major exhibition “Nineteen Nineteen,” which opens on Sept.
 21, 2019.
 The sweeping display will examine The Huntington and its founding through the prism of a single, tumultuous year—1919—bringing together about 275 objects drawn from the institution’s vast collections.
 There will also be performances, conversations on topics ranging from the mysterious “bad quarto” of Shakespeare’s Hamlet to the history of California, a new giveaway program aimed at providing 100 Southern California college students with free Membership for a year, a lively, interactive Centennial website, and new features in the Mapel Orientation Gallery.

-Another highlight is “Beyond the Edge of the World,” an exhibition of new works of art and literature opening on Nov.
+Another highlight is “Beside the Edge of the World,” an exhibition of new works of art and literature opening on Nov.
 9 with installations indoors and throughout the gardens, a limited-edition book, and more.
 The exhibition is the result of a yearlong partnership with Los Angeles arts organization Clockshop.
 Participating artists are Nina Katchadourian, Beatriz Santiago Muñoz, and Rosten Woo, and writers Dana Johnson and Robin Coste Lewis, poet laureate for the city of Los Angeles.

 In the spring of 2020, eight acres of new features in The Huntington’s Chinese Garden will open to the public.

 More Centennial news will be announced at the launch event on Sept.
 5.